-Year end is a great time to start working on goals for the new year.
+Year-end is a great time to start working on goals for the new year.
 If you are thinking about starting or advancing your IT career, this year could be promising if you get your CCNA certification.

 The US Department of Labor listed Computer and Information Technology Occupations as its strongest areas for career growth.
-According to the US Bureau of Labor Statistics (BLS), IT employment is expected to grow at the rate of 12 percent per year over the next decade.
+According to the US Bureau of Labor Statistics (BLS), IT employment is expected to grow at a rate of 12 percent per year over the next decade.
 The average annual wage for computer and information technology occupations was $86,320 as of May 2018, and that’s only growing with demand.
 The BLS expects strong growth in IT jobs fueled by “greater emphasis on cloud computing, the collection and storage of big data, and information security.”

 While there are many options for pursuing an IT career, few offer better opportunities than the Cisco® Systems Certified Cisco Network Associate (CCNA) certification.